Surgical Approaches to Decompression in Degenerative Lumbar Spondylolisthesis

 Assistant Professor of Clinical Neurology, Weill Cornell Medical College

-A multicenter, randomized, noninferiority trial of people with symptomatic lumbar stenosis and single-level spondylolisthesis who were refractory to conservative treatment found no significant difference between outcomes in those who underwent decompression surgery with instrumented fusion vs. decompression surgery without fusion.
+SYNOPSIS: For patients with symptomatic lumbar stenosis and single-level spondylolisthesis who were refractory to conservative treatment, there was no significant difference between outcomes in those who underwent decompression surgery with instrumented fusion vs. decompression surgery without fusion.

 Low back pain radiating to the legs often is caused by degenerative lumbar stenosis from disc bulges and overgrowth of the facet joints and ligaments causing compression of the nerve roots.
 Spondylolisthesis, or misalignment of the spine in which one vertebra has slipped forward from the vertebra below it, also commonly can contribute to stenosis and pain.
 If this pain does not improve with medication and physical therapy, surgical decompression may be performed to relieve symptoms.
-Surgical techniques vary widely, with some techniques involving instrumented fusion of the vertebral bodies (e.g., with screws, rods, and/or cages), and other techniques that are less invasive and do not require fusion.
-Two studies from 2016 compared decompression with or without fusion in lumbar stenosis with slightly different results.
+Surgical techniques vary widely, with some techniques involving instrumented fusion of the vertebral bodies (e.g., with screws, rods, or cages), and other techniques that are less invasive and do not require fusion.
+In 2016, the authors of two studies compared decompression with or without fusion in lumbar stenosis, finding slightly different results.
 Subsequent analyses of these studies led to ambiguous conclusions and persistent questions regarding the superiority of one technique over the other.1,2

 In this trial, 267 people with low back pain radiating to the legs that was refractory to conservative treatment for three months who had lumbar spinal stenosis and at least 3 mm of spondylolisthesis at the stenotic level were randomized into two groups: decompression-alone and decompression with fusion.
 The decompression alone group underwent a posterior decompression that was bilateral, ipsilateral, or ipsilateral with crossover to the contralateral side.
 The fusion group underwent posterior decompression with implantation of various hardware at the discretion of the surgeon.